 The focus of this effort is the migration or modernization of workloads.
 A workload is a collection of infrastructure, applications, and data that collectively supports a common business goal, or the execution of a common business process.
 Examples of workloads could include things like a line-of-business application, an HR payroll solution, a CRM solution, a financial document approval workflow, or a business intelligence solution.
 Workloads may also include shared technical resources like a data warehouse that supports several other solutions.
 In some cases, a workload could be represented by a single asset like a self-contained server, application, or data platform.

 Cloud migrations are often considered a single project within a broader program to streamline IT operations, costs, or complexity.
 The cloud implementation methodology helps align the technical efforts within a series of workload migrations to higher-level business values outlined in the cloud strategy and plan.

-Getting started: To get started with a cloud implementation, the Azure migration guide and Azure readiness guide outline the tools and high-level processes needed to be successful in the execution of a cloud implementation.
+Getting started: To get started with a cloud implementation, the Azure migration guide and Azure setup guide outline the tools and high-level processes needed to be successful in the execution of a cloud implementation.
 Migrating your first workload using those guides will help the team overcome initial learning curves early in the planning process.
 Afterwards, additional considerations should be given to the expanded scope checklist, migration best practices and migration consideration, to align the baseline guidance with your effort's unique constraints, processes, team structures, and objectives.